blue-keyboard/google-homepage/README.md

 # Recreating Google Homepage

 Project Made in June, 2020.
+As an exercise in The Odin Project.

 In this project ill try to recreate only the visual elements of the google homepage, without the functionality.
 I couldn't resist to try to mimic the page as much as possible though.